sarahschuetz/IM531_ProjectT2/README.md

 ## Building

 To build the app **electron-builder** module is used.
 A build can be created by running `npm run dist` like specified in the `package.json` file.
-Before building the link where the node server is started from has to be changed to `resources/app/server/server.js` in the file `app/store/states/server.js`.
+Before building the link where the node server is started from has to be changed to `node resources/app/server/server.js` in the file `app/store/states/server.js`.
 Otherwise the static file server will not work in the build.
 The build can then be found in the dist folder of the project.
 A build for Windows can be downloaded [here](https://www.dropbox.com/s/tbybyswpvzvhkkt/edon%20Setup%201.0.0.exe?dl=0).

 ## OS Compatibility